berops/claudie/docs/loadbalancing/loadbalancing-solution.md

 ### Role

-Claudie uses the concept or roles while configuring the load balancers from the input manifest.
+Claudie uses the concept of roles while configuring the load balancers from the input manifest.
 Each role represents a loadbalancer configuration for a particular use.
 Roles are then assigned to the load balancer cluster.
 A single load balancer cluster can have multiple roles assigned.

 ### Targeted kubernetes cluster